 About The New York Public Library

-The New York Public Library is a free provider of education and information for the people of New York and beyond.
+For over 125 years, The New York Public Library has been a free provider of education and information for the people of New York and beyond.
 With 92 locations—including research and branch libraries—throughout the Bronx, Manhattan, and Staten Island, the Library offers free materials, computer access, classes, exhibitions, programming and more to everyone from toddlers to scholars, and has seen record numbers of attendance and circulation in recent years.
-The New York Public Library serves more than 18 million patrons who come through its doors annually and millions more around the globe who use its resources at www.nypl.org.
+The New York Public Library receives approximately 16 million visits through its doors annually and millions more around the globe who use its resources at www.nypl.org.
 To offer this wide array of free programming, The New York Public Library relies on both public and private funding.
-Learn more about how to support the Library at nypl.org/support.
+Learn more about how to support the Library at www.nypl.org/support.